 Spigno Monferrato (258 m a.s.l)

-A characteristic medieval village situated in a wide valley between marly hills at the confluence of the Valla stream and Bormida river of Spigno on a fluvial terrace of the river Bormida, featuring narrow alleys, archways and tiny squares.
+A characteristic medieval village situated in an extensive valley between marly hills at the confluence of the Valla stream and Bormida river of Spigno on a fluvial terrace of the river Bormida, featuring narrow alleys, archways and tiny squares.
 Worth visiting: the late 16th century parish church of Sant’Ambrogio, the remains of the 14th and 16th century castle and a medieval fortified bridge over the river Bormida.
 Nearby is the ancient Abbey of San Quintino (private not open to the public), founded by the Marquises Aleramici in 991.

 For further information you can contact the Town Hall: 0144 91155

 LOWER BORMIDA VALLEY

 This is one of the most beautiful and best preserved villages in the entire Acquese area, where among numerous medieval and fifteenth-century houses with terracotta façades, the magnificent Church of San Francesco stands out.
 The church is considered to be one of the few significant examples in Piedmont of Lombard Gothic architecture with Cistercian influences.

 Palazzo Zoppi – already property of the Visconti family dates back to the 14th century.
 The court of honour with its lower Gothic arches and the chapel with interesting frescoes by Piedmontese school, the Madonna and Child are also noteworthy.
 It also preserves 15th century frescoes by Lombard school.
 Lastly the Romanesque church of San Giacomo, with its fifteenth-century bell tower, is of great importance.